r-gould/r-gould.github.io/_posts/2025-03-22-alignment-and-control.markdown

 #### Steering

 By default, a pretrained model will not behave usefully; it has no particular preference for being "helpful".
 We wish to "steer" the pretrained model to be more useful for a deployment task of interest.
-Steering can be performed at different levels of abstraction, with a computational hierarchy of: $$(\text{prompt}, \text{weights}) \to \text{representations} \to \text{behaviour}$$.
+Steering can be performed at different levels of abstraction.
+Note that language models have a computational hierarchy of: $$(\text{prompt}, \text{weights}) \to \text{representations} \to \text{behaviour}$$.
+Steering can be performed at the level of any component in this hierarchy.
 * In practice, models are mainly steered at the behaviour-level (via SFT and RLHF) and prompt-level (via system prompts).
 Representation-level and weight-level steering methods are also promising and discussed below.

 **Behaviour-level steering.** Using the notation introduced in the previous section, we would like to steer the distribution $$p_{\text{PT}}(\mathfrak{p}\mid x)$$ towards behaviours/personas $$\mathfrak{p}$$ that correspond with a helpful assistant $$\mathfrak{p}_{\text{HHH}}$$.
 Most immediately, we could consider prompting the model appropriately via $$x$$ to elicit desired personas (i.e. prompt-level steering), such as via few-shot prompting.
 This requires no additional training.